Related Links: All-time Records | All-tournament teams | Combined Tournament Records through 2013

 - Brittany Johnson became Illinois’ all-time prep career scorer (male or female) during the second round of the 2006 State Farm Holiday Classic.
 She played four seasons for The Ohio State University women’s basketball team.
 (Olney East Richland)

-- Michael Hoomanawanui of the New England Patriots and St. Louis Rams (Bloomington Central Catholic)
+- Michael Hoomanawanui of the 2015 New England Patriots (originally a 5th round draft pick of the St. Louis Rams in 2010) (Bloomington Central Catholic)

 BSC National Championship football game participants:

 - Tommy Rees (Lake Forest) helped lead the Notre Dame Fighting Irish to the 2013 national championship college football game vs. Alabama.